10: DOM

 : fired when the entire page has been loaded, which includes all javascript files, images, and CSS."scroll"

-: fired when user scrolls the page
+: fired when user scrolls the page"unload"

 Focus